Now Reading

 5. Kwaidan (1964)

-Image Source: irishnews.com
+Image Source: Toho

 All four tales explore human’s relationship with nature, the relationship between men and women, and the conflict between our material needs and spiritual quest.
 Kwaidan was largely shot inside a studio and was known for its painterly backdrops, created by art director Shigemasa Toda.
-In fact, it was the most expensive Japanese film for its time.
+In fact, it was the most expensive Japanese film of its time.

-4. The Ring (1998)
+4. Ringu/The Ring (1998)

-Image Source: filmuforia.com
+Image Source: Toho

 Hideo Nakata’s Ringu aka The Ring is the breakout hit of J-horror cinema.
-J-horror is a term used to categorise the contemporary wave of Japanese horror cinema in the West.
+J-horror is a term used to categorize the contemporary wave of Japanese horror movies in the West.
 The film introduced to modern global audiences a lot of the Japanese horror tropes vengeful ghosts, ancient curses.
 Based on Koji Suzuki’s 1991 novel of the same name, Ring revolves around an urban legend about a cursed VHS tape.
 The tape is said to kill its viewer seven days after they’ve watched it.

 A journalist named Reiko Asakawa sets out to find the veracity of the legend.
 Subsequently, she races against time to save herself from the curse.